illinois-cs241/illinois-cs241.github.io/_docs/mapreduce.md

   - "Pipes, Part 2: Pipe programming secrets"
 ---

+## WARNING

+Since a learning objective of this assignment is to learn how to use pipes, if you use `popen`, you will automatically fail this MP.

 ## MapReduce

 In 2004, Google released a general framework for processing large data sets on clusters of computers.